kkrt-labs/cairo-vm-ts/docs/howToImplementAHint.md

 The handler is defined in `src/hints/hintHandler.ts`

-It is a dictionnary which maps a `HintName` value to a function executing the corresponding core logic function.
+It is a dictionary which maps a `HintName` value to a function executing the corresponding core logic function.

 ```typescript